Moths of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands.

-Comments: As of 2023, this species has been collected from several sites in the Great Smoky Mountains and vicinity.
-Overall, it appears to be rare in the state, but more information is needed on its distribution, abundance, and larval life history before we can accurately assess its conservation status.
+Comments: As of 2024, this species has been collected from several sites in the Great Smoky Mountains and vicinity, and at two sites elsewhere.
+Overall, it appears to be uncommon in the state, but more information is needed on its distribution, abundance, and larval life history before we can accurately assess its conservation status.

 Photo Gallery for Microcrambus kimballi - No common name